sigopt/sigopt-sklearn/README.md

 Install the sigopt_sklearn python modules with `pip install sigopt_sklearn`.

 Sign up for an account at [https://sigopt.com](https://sigopt.com).
-In order to use the API, you'll need your API token from your [user profile](https://sigopt.com/user/profile).
+In order to use the interfaces, you'll need your API token from your [user profile](https://sigopt.com/user/profile).

 ### SigOptSearchCV